I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 When I went back the same day, I found TWO listings for my book on Amazon.

-One was the one offering with the outrageous prices, the other was for more accurate pricing.
-But both listings didn’t have Amazon as a seller, only third-party sellers.
+One was the one offering outrageous prices; the other was for more accurate pricing.
+But neither listing had Amazon as a seller, only third-party sellers.

 On the second listing, the NEW books were accurately priced.